amyzhao11/miscellaneous/readmeProject.md

 * matplotlib

 ### Package installation
 Here, I install all the relevant packages which include tensorflow and keras which are involved in the creation of the GAN model.
-I also installed numpy, PIL, glob and os to help with loading the training images from a specific directory.
-Matplotlib was used for image visualisation and sys was used to check whether a GPU was available as GAN training requires a lot of computational power and I would have trouble with GPU availability on the lab computers.
-I also call my generator and discriminator functions form modelscript.py.
+I also installed numpy, PIL, glob and os to help with loading the training images into an array from a specific directory.
+Matplotlib was used for image visualisation and sys was used to check whether a GPU was available as GAN training requires a lot of computational power and I had a lot of trouble with GPU availability on the lab computers.
+I also call my generator and discriminator functions from modelscript.py.

 ### Loading the data
 The OASIS dataset contains 6 folders, however, only 3 of those folders are relevant to this project as they contain non-segmented brain MRI images.
 These are: